 Why isn't there an easier way?
 Doctors, hospitals, pharmacies and insurance companies have been slow to adopt information technology.
 Only a minority of these groups can send information electronically to your personal health record.

 Perhaps the most common concerns about personal health records are about privacy and security.
-To address these concerns, reputable systems follow industry best practices, such as making their privacy policies public and submitting to monitoring by independent organizations.
-Also, the federal government is working to strengthen rules governing the security of health information held by personal health record systems.
+To address these concerns, reputable electronic personal health record systems follow industry best practices, such as making their privacy policies public and submitting to monitoring by independent organizations.
+In addition, federal laws have been put in place to to protect the security of personal health information.

 As with any decision about your health, it's important to do a little research before you jump in.
 When you're evaluating your options, consider these questions:

-- Is the system easy for me to use?
+- Is the electronic personal health record system easy for me to use?

 - Can I enter all the information I want to track?